Touch and Go Records: History

-The zine was formed in 1979 in East Lansing, Michigan as Touch and Go magazine, a self-printed fanzine written and produced by Tesco Vee and Dave Stimson.
+Touch and Go began in 1979 as a self-printed fanzine in East Lansing, Michigan written and published by Tesco Vee and Dave Stimson.
 It wasn't until 1981 that it grew into an independent record label.
 Vee (later front man of The Meatmen) was bored with the punk sounds of the day, and captivated by the emerging hardcore movement in America.
-Inspired, he put out records by the Necros, The Fix, the Meatmen, and Negative Approach.
+Inspired, he put out records by the Necros, The Fix, The Meatmen, and Negative Approach.
 In 1981, Necros bassist Corey Rusk joined with Tesco to run the label.
 In 1983, Tesco handed Touch and Go over to Rusk and his wife Lisa when he left Michigan for Washington, D.C.
 With the label under their ownership, the Rusks hired Terry Tolkin who signed the Butthole Surfers and Virgin Prunes to the label, and also produced the Gods Favorite Dog compilation.
 Soon the Rusks relocated the label to Chicago, and Touch and Go released material in the mid-'80s to mid-'90s by bands such as the Butthole Surfers, Big Black, the Jesus Lizard, Scratch Acid, the Didjits, Slint, Girls Against Boys and Killdozer, and continued into the new millennium with artists on its roster including Shellac, Yeah Yeah Yeahs, TV on the Radio, Arcwelder, CocoRosie, Ted Leo and the Pharmacists, and the Black Heart Procession.
 Lisa Rusk left the label after she and Corey divorced.
 Corey Rusk continues to run the label.

+Touch and Go's "sister label," Quarterstick Records, was formed in 1990.

 Similarly to some other alternative music labels, Touch and Go pursued a relaxed approach to recording contracts, characterized sometimes by handshake deals providing for a 50–50 split of profits between artist and label after promotion and production costs.
 In this way, the label built a respected catalog of influential punk and alternative artists, who in turn, appreciated the commitment of Touch and Go.
 However, following a 1999 legal dispute with the Butthole Surfers, Touch and Go began asking bands to sign a 1-2 page memorandum of intent.

-In 2006, Touch and Go celebrated its 25th anniversary.
-To commemorate this occasion, the label held a three-day block party event at Chicago's Hideout venue on September 8–10, 2006.
-Several seminal bands, including Big Black, Scratch Acid, the Didjits, Killdozer, Negative Approach, and Man or Astro-man? reunited and performed at the Chicago event.

 On February 18, 2009, Corey Rusk announced that Touch and Go would downsize itself.
 He cited the "current state of the economy" as the reason for shutting down manufacturing and distribution services for many independent labels like Jade Tree, Kill Rock Stars, and Merge Records.